spacecode-library/reactlyve-front/README.md

    If `VITE_API_URL` is omitted, the app defaults to `https://api.reactlyve.com/api`.
    `VITE_CLOUDINARY_LOGO_ID` controls the Cloudinary overlay used in generated media.
   `VITE_CLOUDINARY_LOGO_SCALE` defines the overlay width relative to the underlying asset using Cloudinary's `fl_relative` flag (default: 0.3), producing consistent results across different resolutions.
+Restart the dev server after updating this variable so the new scale is applied.
-Message previews skip applying a new transformation when the URL already contains the overlay, so updates to the environment variable are reflected once new assets are generated.
+   Message previews skip applying a new transformation when the URL already contains the overlay, so the environment change affects only newly generated assets.

 4. Start the development server: